Chat modes

 • help - Aider will answer questions about using aider, configuring, troubleshooting, etc.

 By default, aider starts in “code” mode.
-As you are talking, you can send individual messages in a specific mode using /code, /ask, and /help commands: Using /code, /ask, and /help applies just to that particular message.
+As you are talking, you can send individual messages in a specific mode using /code, /architect, /ask, and /help commands: Using these /-commands applies just to that particular message.
 Your next message will go back to the active mode (usually “code” mode by default).

 You can switch the active mode in a sticky way with the /chat-mode <mode> command: